zaraprvz/zara-zaraprvz-python-developer-portfolio-/README.md

 - 👋 Hi, I’m @zaraprvz
-- 👀 I’m interested in
+- 👀 I’m interested in Data Science , AL and Machine learning
 - 🌱 I’m currently seeking entry -level python developer job
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...